The Mission with a vision

 Some facts to highlight about #Periods

-- On average, a woman experience #periods for about 7 years during their lifetime.
+- On average, during their lifetime women experience #periods for about 7 years.

-- Many girls do not have a complete and accurate understanding of menstruation as a normal biological process at the time when they experience it for the first time and that is almost equal to 50%.
+- Many girls do not comprehend menstruation as a normal biological process at the time when they experience it for the first time and this constitutes almost 50% of the girls.

-- Poor menstrual hygiene is the major cause of physical health risks that are linked to reproductive and urinary tract infections that are reduced to a considerable amount with the usage of menstrual materials.
+- Poor menstrual hygiene is the major cause of health risks that are linked to reproductive and urinary tract infections.
+With the usage of menstrual materials it is reduced to a considerable amount.

-- In times of emergency like natural disasters and conflicts, many women and girls do not have access to hygiene materials to manage their periods.
+- To manage their periods In times of emergency like natural disasters and conflicts, many women and girls do not have access to hygiene materials.

-- In low-income countries, about half of the schools lack the basic facility of drinking water, sanitation and hygiene.
-This leads to difficulty in manage the periods for students as well as teachers and even make the students miss their schools.
+- About half of the schools lack the basic facility of drinking water, sanitation and hygiene in backward countries.
+This leads to several challenges in managing the periods for students and the teachers to the extent that the students even miss their schools.

-- One out of five girls drops out of school due to menstruation in India.
+- Due to menstruation one out of five girls drops out of school in India.

-- No major change or innovation has taken place for the last 75 years when it comes to periods.
+- For the last 75 years no crucial change or innovation has taken place when it comes to periods.

-On a mission to change the perspective about #periods and bring about innovation to make you #livRelaxed
+On an expedition to change the perspective about #periods and bring about a wave of new ideas to make you #livRelaxed with innovations

-We strive to make a better world for the girls and women where there is no shame when it comes to #Periods.
-We want to bring about the change in the world that is safe and is not surrounded by barriers in thoughts that are raised by the menstruation in society.
-We also believe in access to safe and hygienic period products and it should be a basic human right.
+Looking at the need of the hour we believe in bringing about the much-required change.
+The hygiene products with harmful chemicals can be a cause of major health issues like infections or diseases during #Periods.
+It should not add up to more waste in the environment and deteriorate it by causing pollution.
+We strive to build a better place for the girls and women where there is no humiliation and shame when it comes to #Periods.
+We want to bring about a sea change around the globe and make it a safe place, not surrounded by stumbling blocks in thoughts that are due to the menstruation in society.
+We believe access to safe and hygienic period products is the basic human right.
 This is how the world should move ahead.

 THE IMPACT ON THE ENVIRONMENT

-- In her lifetime a female dumped about 125 to 150 kg of sanitary products!!!
+- A female throws away about 125 to 150 kg of sanitary products during her lifetime!!!

 Gynocup is the perfect solution for the Environment.

-- 50% women in India still use cloth during #Periods
+- 50% of women in India still use cloth during #Periods

 - 6% of women In India do not have access to any menstrual products, including cloth